-With the theme “Latino Resistance in Higher Education: A Legacy of Struggle,” the Illinois Latino Council on Higher Education (ILACHE) will hold the 26th Professional and Student Development Conference on Friday, April 20, 2018, at Illinois State University, at the Bone Student Center.
+With the theme “Latino Resistance in Higher Education: A Legacy of Struggle,” the Illinois Latino Council on Higher Education (ILACHE) will hold its 26th Professional and Student Development Conference on Friday, April 20, at Illinois State University, at the Bone Student Center.
 The ILACHE conference will bring hundreds of Latino faculty, staff, and students to campus for a series of workshops on issues facing Latinos at every level of higher education.

-Registration is open for the conference.
-Presenter proposals will be accepted until February 16.
+Registration is now open for the conference.
 Find out more information on the ILACHE website.

 The ILACHE conference is sponsored in collaboration with Illinois State University and by pledges from other Illinois higher education institutions and community organizations.